 A one-on-one private tour is an interesting experience, to say the least.
 You either become friends or enemies.
-Fortunately, Mr. Al and I became friends and had many close conversations.
+Fortunately, Mr. Al and I became friends and had many intimate conversations.
 He spoke mostly about his past.
 He told me that for years after the war, he wasn’t even interested in thinking about the Holocaust.
 It was not a time to remember.
-However, around 30 years ago, he suddenly, somehow, began to change.
+However, around 30 years ago, he suddenly, somehow, began to change his mind.
 Though he lives in Germany today, he even started to detest Germans.

 When WWII broke out, Mr. Al lived in Romania.
-He was deported to Auschwitz in 1944, passing 3 months there before being sent to a different camp.
-He suffered through death marches and terrible living conditions.
-In one of the camps, Al was fortunate enough to be reunited with his father – a real miracle in the reality of 1944-45.
+He was deported to Auschwitz in 1944, he has spent 3 months there before being sent to a different camp.
+He survived the death marches and terrible living conditions.
+In one of the camps, Al was fortunate enough to reunite with his father – a real miracle in the reality of 1944-45.

 “What was the best day of your life?”
 I asked Mr. Al once.

-Such an answer makes you stop.
-Makes you rethink your own values in life, your own scale of preferences.
+Such an answer shocked you.
+Makes you rethink your own life values, changes and resets your own scale of preferences.
 Makes you think, What was the best day of my life?

-I have learned so much from Mr. Al, that handsome person with a number under his shirt on his arm.
-Such a story stays with you for a long time.
-I find myself remembering his stories often, and rethinking the reality of the time.
+I have learned so much from Mr. Al, a handsome person with an Auschwitz tattoo under his shirt on his arm.
+This story will remain with me forever.
+I find myself often recollecting his stories, and rethinking the reality of that time.